COSC3020/theory-vs-practice-AndrewThomas7/README.md

 Add your answers to this markdown file.

+All exercises must contain the following statement:
+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”-Andrew Thomas

 ### Question 1
 *List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.*